ycw/three-csg-modeller/README.md

 - This model remains unchanged.

 `.build()`
 - Build a `Mesh` from model.
-The mesh holds a "indexed" `BufferGeoemtry`, its render groups have been grouped by materials; unused materials are plucked.
+The mesh holds an "indexed" `BufferGeometry`.

 ## Credits